 Mr M asked Digby Brown to investigate and pursue a claim against the farm to compensate him for his injuries.
 Following the advice of Digby Brown, Mr M rejected pre-litigation offers of £3,000 and £4,500 and proceeded to litigation.

-Immediately after court proceedings were raised, the farm's insurers made an offer of £12,000 - 300% more than their initial offer.
+Immediately after court proceedings were raised, the farm's insurers made an offer of £12,000 - 4 times more than their initial offer.
 Without the backing of legal expense insurance to protect Mr M in the event he failed to beat the previous offers, he would not have been able to proceed to litigation and instead been forced to accept one of the ridiculously low offers the farms insurers originally put forward.

 The robust approach adopted by Digby Brown and our refusal to put Mr M in a position of accepting less than we felt he was legally entitled to meant that the insurers had no option but to advance an offer that truly reflected what Mr M was entitled to.